Powerlearnproject/se-day1-assignment-Stella-Eneh/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is an engineering principles, that involes designing, development, testing and deployment of software products.

 Identify and describe at least three key milestones in the evolution of software engineering.
+Designing, development and testing

 List and briefly explain the phases of the Software Development Life Cycle.